fltt/make4java/README.md

 * `distclean`: same as `clean` but will also remove any file built by `configure`
-* `check`: will run all the test suites -- if you only want to run a specific test suite, use the `check-<componentname>` target
+* `check`: will run all the test suites -- if you only want to run a specific test suite, use the `check-<componentname>` target instead
 * `installcheck`: should run a test suite against the installed files, but given that nothing is installed, it is just an alias for `check`
 * `dist`: it will build a TAR package containing the source code and all the file needed to build from source
-* `doc`: this is not a Standard target, but I added it to build some documentation in the Javadoc style
+* `doc`: this is not a standard target, but I added it to build some Javadoc-style documentation

 > **NOTE**: the `dist` and `doc` targets are still work in progress.